Business News

 Q4 and Full Year Highlights

-• As a response to the pandemic, we created our Avis Safety Pledge and Budget Worry Free Promise to keep our customers and employees safe.
+• As a response to the pandemic, we created our Avis Safety Pledge and Budget Worry-Free Promise to keep our customers and employees safe.
 We have expanded our partnerships to enhance the cleanliness and disinfection of our rental facilities and vehicles.

 • We continue to expand contactless rentals for our Avis Preferred customers through our app, which also enhances the rental experience.

-• We reduced our cost base to match current revenue trends, removing more than $500 million of costs for the quarter, and more than $2.5 billion of costs for 2020. • We profitably disposed of approximately 40,000 and approximately 250,000 vehicles globally, including a record 18,000 and 127,000 vehicles sold through alternative channels in the U.S., for the quarter and full year, respectively.
+• We profitably disposed of approximately 40,000 and approximately 250,000 vehicles globally, including a record 18,000 and 127,000 vehicles sold through alternative channels in the U.S., for the quarter and full year, respectively.

 • In April, we obtained an amendment to our credit agreement, approved by 97% of our lenders, which provided a covenant holiday and increased the amount of authorized debt.